hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 _**This document outlines a step-by-step process to reject the sales order items in the HotWax Commerce Order management system.**_

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
-3. Select the line item and click the Reject function.&#x20;
+1. Select the line item and click the Reject function.&#x20;
-4. Select the reason using the radio button and Save.&#x20;
+2. Select the reason using the radio button and Save.&#x20;
-5. Confirm rejection.&#x20;
+3. Confirm rejection.&#x20;
-6. Click the history function to view the changes.
+4. Click the history function to view the changes.